 What defines Tony Saliba’s approach to options trading?

 Saliba is known for disciplined, rules-driven options trading that blends technical context (trend, volatility regimes) with pre-planned risk controls.
 He emphasizes mastering payoff structures, sizing positions conservatively, and using options to express directional, volatility, or income views while capping downside.
-To my eyes, this is the exact opposite of retail gambling.
+This is the exact opposite of retail gambling.

 How does he think about risk management day-to-day?

 Risk is planned before entry: fixed dollar risk per trade, defined exits, and hedges that neutralize tail exposure.
 He prefers limited-risk structures (debit spreads, calendars) when volatility is uncertain, and scales down size when markets become disorderly instead of “averaging down.”
-I love that—averaging down in options is usually a death sentence.
+Averaging down in unhedged options is usually a direct death sentence for capital.

 Which option strategies best match his philosophy?